-Aquatic Biology Associates has completed over three hundred projects from freshwater habitats in western North America from the Aleutian Islands of Alaska south into Arizona.
-Our projects have ranged from a single sample to over 500 samples in size.
+Aquatic Biology Associates has completed over five hundred projects from freshwater, terrestrial, and estuarine habitats in western North America, from the coast of the Arctic Ocean in Alaska and Canada south into Arizona.
+Our projects have ranged from a single samples to over 1,000 samples in size.
+We have been retained by the U.S. EPA to consult on development of the Biological Condition Gradient model for the Pacific Northwest; actively work on standard taxonomic effort issues in the PNW through PNAMP; and chair the taxonomic workshop committee for SAFIT.org.

 Our clients include federal agencies such as the U.S. Environmental Protection Agency, U.S. Geological Survey, National Oceanic and Atmospheric Administration, U.S. Department of Defense, U.S. Army Corps of Engineers, U.S. Fish & Wildlife Service, Bureau of Land Management, National Park Service, and the U.S. Forest Service.
 We also serve tribal communities, various state natural resource agencies, counties, cities, private industry, conservation and irrigation districts, citizen and nonprofit groups, universities, K-12 schools, and museums.